 The map interface is designed for intuitive use and allows you to display multiple layers at once, as well as create customized filtered views to look at any area of the country in detail.
 Access the User Guide here.

-The map will help you learn about potential sources of excess food in your region and potential non-landfill recipients, such as composting and anaerobic digestion facilities.
+The map will help you learn about potential sources of excess food in your region and potential non-landfill recipients, such as food banks as well as composting and anaerobic digestion facilities.
 You can also use this map to inform and identify:

 - Excess food management decisions at the local level.

-- Potential sources of food for rescue and reuse.
+- Potential sources of food for rescue and redistribution.

-- Potential feedstocks for compost, anaerobic digestion or other excess food recyclers.
+- Potential feedstocks for compost, anaerobic digestion or other uses such as animal feed.